OWASP/AppSecEurope2018/program/call-for-trainings.md

 ## {{page.title}}

-OWASP is soliciting training providers for the AppSecEU conference which will be held in Tel-Aviv 17th - 21st of June 2018.
+OWASP is soliciting training providers for the AppSecEU conference which will be held in London 3rd - 6th of June 2018.

 ## Topics